james-mcgregor100/JamesMcGregor_T1A3/readme.md

 3. You must then clone this Github repository to a folder on your computer.
 Please go to this Github link - https://github.com/james-mcgregor100/JamesMcGregor_T1A3

 Once you have opened the link, you will see a green button which says "Code".
 Please click on that to clone the repository.
-If you can't find the "Code" button, you can copy and past this repo -> git@github.com:james-mcgregor100/JamesMcGregor_T1A3.git
+If you can't find the "Code" button, you can copy and past this repo -> ```ruby git@github.com:james-mcgregor100/JamesMcGregor_T1A3.git```

 4. After cloning the repo, please open up your Terminal on your computer.